 Next, one nurse is put in charge of starting 2 IVs and a 2L bolus of the crystalloid of your choice, preferably using a pressure bag.
 Another nurse is putting the patient on the monitors.
-Start the patient on 100% oxygen, with the addition of nasal prongs in anticipation of a possible intubation.
+Start the patient on 100% oxygen using a nonrebreather at flush rate, with the addition of nasal prongs in anticipation of a possible intubation.

 Although rarely possible in the ED, attempt to identify the antigen and remove it.
-(Stop the blood transfusion, discontinue the antibiotic, remove the latex, etc.)
+(Stop the blood transfusion, discontinue the antibiotic, remove the latex, pull out the stinger, etc.)

 Rapidly developing upper airway obstruction